-(2) Pursuant to the agreement between the new major industrial facility and the school district and as a precondition to qualifying as class five property, the new major industrial facility and its owners shall pay, in addition to the taxes imposed by the school district on property owners generally, so much of the principal and interest on the bonds provided for under this section as represents payment on an indebtedness in excess of the limitation prescribed in 20-9-406.
-After the completion of the new major industrial facility and when the indebtedness of the school district no longer exceeds the limitation prescribed in this section, the new major industrial facility shall be entitled, after all the current indebtedness of the school district has been paid, to a tax credit over a period of no more than 20 years.
-The credit shall as a total amount be equal to the amount which the
+- 3 (2) Pursuant to the agreement between the new major industrial facility and the school district and as a 4 precondition to qualifying as class five property, the new 5 major industrial facility and its owners shall pay, in 6 addition to the taxes imposed by the school district on 7 8 property owners generally, so much of the principal and interest on the bonds provided for under this section as 9 represents payment on an indebtedness in excess of the 10 limitation prescribed in 20-9-406.
+After the completion of 11 the new major industrial facility and when the indebtedness 12 of the school district no longer exceeds the limitation 13 prescribed in this section, the new major industrial 14 15 facility shall be entitled, after all the current 16 indebtedness of the school district has been paid, to a tax credit over a period of no more than 20 years.
+The credit 17 shall as a total amount be equal to the amount which the 18 facility paid the principal and interest of the school 19 district's bonds in excess of its general liability as a 20 21 taxpayer within the district. - (3) A major industrial facility is a facility subject to the taxing power of the school district, whose construction or operation will increase the population of the district, imposing a significant burden upon the specifically provided, when terms mentioned in this section are used in connection with taxation, they are defined in the following manner: - (a) The term "agricultural" refers to the raising of livestock, poultry, bees, and other species of domestic animals and wildlife in domestication or a captive environment, and the raising of field crops, fruit, and other animal and vegetable matter for food or fiber. - (b) The term "assessed value" means the value of property as defined in 15-8-111. - 16 (c) The term "average wholesale value" means the value 17 to a dealer prior to reconditioning and profit margin shown 18 in national appraisal guides and manuals or the valuation 19 schedules of the department of revenue. - 20 (d) (i) The term "commercial", when used to describe 21 property, means any property used or owned by a business, a 22 trade, or a nonprofit corporation as defined in 35-2-102 or 23 used for the production of income, except that property 24 described in subsection (ii). - 25 (ii) The following types of property are not

-- facility paid the principal and interest of the school district's bonds in excess of its general liability as a taxpayer within the district. - 4 (3) A major industrial facility is a facility subject 5 to the taxing power of the school district, whose 6 construction or operation will increase the population of 7 the district, imposing a significant burden upon the 8 resources of the district and requiring construction of new 9 school facilities.
-A significant burden is an increase in 10 ANB of at least 20% in a single year." - Section 98.
+- resources of the district and requiring construction of new school facilities.
+A significant burden is an increase in ANB of at least 20% in a single year." - Section 98.
 Section 15-1-101, MCA, is amended to read: